-- The physical interface of the TOE to the external environment is the entire surface of the IC. - The electrical interface of the TOE to the external environment is constituted by the pads of the chip, particularly ISO pads, the CLK and power supply pads, as well as the pads used for contact based interfacing. - The data-oriented I/O interface to the TOE is formed by the pads used for contact based communication. - The interface to the firmware regardless of the version in use is constituted by special registers used for hardware configuration and control (Special Function Registers, SFR). - The interface of the TOE to the operating system is constituted by the RMS and by the instruction set of the TOE. - The interface of the TOE to the test routines is formed by the BOS test routine call, i.e. entry to the test modes. - The interface to the RSA calculations is defined from the RSA library interface.
+- The physical interface of the TOE to the external environment is the entire surface of the IC. - The electrical interface of the TOE to the external environment is constituted by the pads of the chip, particularly ISO pads, the CLK and power supply pads, as well as the pads used for contactless and contact based interfacing. - A further electrical interface are the La and Lb pads used for the antenna connection and alternatively for the ACLB communication mode connecting an external reader chip which is not part of the TOE. - The RF interface (radio frequency power and signal interface) enables contactless communication between a PICC (proximity integration chip card, PICC) and a PCD reader/writer (proximity coupling device, PCD).
+Power supply is received and data are received or transmitted by an antenna which consists of a coil with a few turns directly connected to the IC.
+Depending on customer orders the contactless interface options are set by means of blocking either at Infineon premises or at the premises of the user. - The data-oriented I/O interface to the TOE is formed by the pads used for contact based or contactless communication. - The interface to the firmware regardless of the version in use is constituted by special registers used for hardware configuration and control (Special Function Registers, SFR). - The interface of the TOE to the operating system is constituted by the RMS and by the instruction set of the TOE. - The interface of the TOE to the test routines is formed by the BOS test routine call, i.e. entry to the test modes. - The interface to the RSA calculations is defined from the RSA library interface.
 This is regardless of the version chosen. - The interface to the EC calculations is defined from the EC library interface.
 This is regardless of the version chosen. - The interface to the Toolbox is defined by the Toolbox library interface.
 This is regardless of the version chosen. - The interface to the SCL is defined by the Symmetric Cryptographic Library interface.
 This is regardless of the version chosen. - The interface to the HSL is defined by the functions of the Hardware Support Library interface.
 This is regardless of the version chosen. - The interface to the CIPURSETM CL is defined by the functions of the CIPURSETM cryptographic library (each version).
+This is regardless of the version chosen. - The Mifare compatible interface is defined by the functions of the MCS interface.
 This is regardless of the version chosen.